The-Politico/django-foreignform/README.md

 ### Why this?

-Let's explain by an example: At POLITICO, we use Django to model content.
+Let's explain by way of an example: At POLITICO, we use Django to model content.

 Often we'll define a model that represents an individual _piece_ of content and relate that model via a foreign key to another one representing a _type_ of content.
 A common problem across those models are _types_ that require a special field to contain information about a _piece_.